bclinkinbeard/angular/README.md

 AngularJS compiled with jsdom and provided as a CommonJS module.
 Intended for testing AngularJS code without depending on a browser.

+## Versioning

+The version number of this module reflects the version of AngularJS it provides.

 ## Why